EtherDream/headphone-morse-transmitter/README.md

 ⏮️ = flush or backspace

-When ⏮️ is pressed or `delay` time is reached from the last press, the `.` and `-` codes in the input buffer will be flushed.
+When `Delay` time has passed since the last key press, `.` and `-` entered in `Input` buffer will be flush.

-If the input buffer is empty, pressing ⏮️ deletes the last char.
+When ⏮️ is pressed, if `Input` buffer is not empty, it will be flush immediately; otherwise, it is equivalent to the backspace key, which is used to delete the last character of `Words`.

 This program supports `Letter`, `Digit`, `Punctuation Mark` and `New Line` of [International Morse Code](https://morsecode.world/international/morse.html).

-> Press the `dit` 8 times to delete the last line
+> Press `.` 8 times to delete the last line

 ## Keyboard